TukelloMathole/AAT/Assessment 3 - CRUD/README.md

 The Blazor application will be available at https://localhost:7161/ by default.

+Admin Section Login

+To access the admin section of the application:

+    Email: admin@event.co.za
+    Password: password

 Configuration

     Web API: Configuration settings are located in appsettings.json.
 The database connection string for SQLite3 is set here.